sajeetharan/SajeeWeb/blog/2020/02/2020-02-14-deploy-angular9-app-to-azure-with-github-actions-2/index.md

 ---
-title: "Deploy Angular 9 App to Azure with Github Actions"
+title: Deploy Angular 9 App to Azure with Github Actions
-utcDate: "2020-02-14"
+Date: '2020-02-14'
 categories:
-  - "agile"
+  - agile
-  - "ci-cd"
+  - ci-cd
-  - "githubactions"
+  - githubactions
-  - "typescript"
+  - typescript
-  - "vscode"
+  - vscode
 tags:
-  - "angular"
+  - angular
-  - "angular9"
+  - angular9
-  - "angularcli"
+  - angularcli
-  - "azure"
+  - azure
-  - "github"
+  - github
-  - "githubaction"
+  - githubaction
-  - "hexa"
+  - hexa
-coverImage: "appservice-1.jpg"
+coverImage: appservice-1.jpg
+utcDate: '2025-04-24T09:52:37.736Z'
 ---

 It's been almost a week since Angular 9 was released which included several new features such as new Ivy Renderer, SSR, Type checking etc. In this post, i will be going through on how to build and deploy an Angular9 application as a static website to Azure with GitHub Actions.